Thank you for coming to the school website to read what school will look like for you when you return.

 What if I am poorly?

 If you are poorly at home with a temperature or new dry continuous cough or loss of taste or smell you must stay at home for 10 days or until you have a test and it tells us that you don’t have coronavirus.
-If someone in your house has these symptoms you must stay at home for 10 days.

 If you feel unwell like this in school, we will look after you in the summer house until someone can collect you.